 Shirar Patterson, United Way of Eastern Maine

-Shirar Patterson is the Vice President for Community Impact for the United Way of Eastern Maine, which is focused on mobilizing the caring power of people and communities in Hancock, Penobscot, Piscataquis, Waldo and Washington Counties.
+Shirar Patterson is the Executive Director of the United Way of Eastern Maine, which is focused on mobilizing the caring power of people and communities in Hancock, Penobscot, Piscataquis, Waldo and Washington Counties.
 She has a Master of Public Administration and over ten years professional experience in nonprofits, municipal government and higher education.
 At United Way, Shirar is responsible for overall daily management of UWEM’s Community Impact and Community Investment efforts.
 Prior to this position, Shirar served as Business and Economic Development Officer for the City of Bangor where she oversaw downtown revitalization and arts and cultural efforts and also served as the Program Director at the Bangor Region Chamber of Commerce, Community Coordinator with the University of Maine, Community Impact Associate with United Way of Eastern Maine and Community Development Officer with the City of Gardiner.

 Gerard Queally, Spectrum Generations

 Gerard Queally is the President/CEO of Spectrum Generations.
 Gerry has been working as a senior executive in the nonprofit sector since 1998, serving as the Chief Financial Officer for both Ingraham and Harbor Family Services prior to joining Spectrum Generations in July of 2011.
 He is a 1985 graduate of SUNY Maritime College and holds a Masters of Business Administration from Southern New Hampshire University.
 He is also a graduate of Institute for Civic Leadership, Lambda class.
 Additionally, Gerry serves as Captain in the U.S. Navy Reserve.
 He resides in Brunswick with his wife Caroline and their four daughters.